misterseyiayeni/onlineboutique-infra/README.md

 - 📜 OPA/Conftest: scans the Dockerfile for misconfigurations using policy-as-code
 - ☸️ Kubernetes (EKS or self-managed): The target environment for application deployment.
 - 🔍 Observability: 📊 Prometheus for gathering of metrics + 📈 Grafana for visualization of metrics
-- 📣 Notifications: Slack Integration is configured in Jenkins:
+- 📣 Notifications: Slack Integration is configured in Jenkins.

 ### Jenkins setup
 1) #### Access Jenkins

+Retrieve your AWS EC2 Public IP by running:

+aws ec2 describe-instances --query "Reservations[*].Instances[*].PublicIpAddress"

     Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
     - Copy the Path from the Jenkins UI to get the Administrator Password
         - Make sure you're still logged into your Jenkins Instance